[Log]

 – Use Apple’s MusicKit to integrate with Apple Music

-- There’s no official API Google Play Music, but you can work with this unofficial, well-maintained version, or wait for YouTube Music API
+– There’s no official API for Google Play Music, but you can work with this unofficial, well-maintained version, or wait for YouTube Music API

 – SoundCloud and LastFM are two other excellent alternatives to get some beat into your fitness app